MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 ### FAQs

+!> **Important:** understand what you are allowed to tweet before doing it.

 #### Can I reply to a tweet or `@mention` someone?

 Yes, but only if they have first messaged you.
-The Twitter automation [policy](policies.md is **strict** on this.
+The Twitter [automation policy](policies.md) is **strict** on this.
 Please make sure you understand it before replying to tweets.

 Doing a search for tweets and replying to them without the user opting in (such as by tweeting to you) is considered **spammy** behavior and will likely get your account shutdown.

 #### Can I make a plain tweet?

-If you just want to make a tweet message without replying or mentioning, you are allowed to do this using the API.
-For example a bot which posts content daily from reddit or a weather or finance service.
+If you just want to make a tweet message without replying or mentioning, yes you are allowed to do this using the API.
+For example a bot which posts content daily from Reddit or a weather or finance service.
+Or posts a random message from a list or posts a message from a schedule.

 ### Tweet a text message